-- i) The Town shall prepare, from time to time, a Residential Monitoring Report that will be revised and updated, when appropriate, to monitor growth management strategies and maintain a current indicator of the Town's residential market and progress toward the achievement of the affordable housing targets.
-The Housing Monitoring Report shall include, at a minimum: - i.
-The inventory of vacant and designated lands and lands with the potential for residential development throughout the Town; - ii.
-Residential construction activity, including the type and tenure of housing being developed; and. - iii.
-The average price of housing by type and tenure both existing and newly developed. - j) The Town shall review infrastructure programs so that any constraint on the supply of serviced residential land can be identified and overcome well in advance of any capacity constraint.
+- g) The Town may prepare, from time to time, a Residential Monitoring Report that will be revised and updated, when appropriate, to maintain a current indicator of the Town's residential market and progress toward the achievement of the affordable housing targets.
+The Housing Monitoring Report shall include, at a minimum: - The inventory of vacant and designated lands and lands with the potential for residential development throughout the Town: - Residential construction activity, including the type and tenure of housing being developed; and, - iii.
+The average price of housing by type and tenure both existing and newly developed. - The Town shall review infrastructure programs so that any constraint on the supply of serviced residential land can be identified and overcome well in advance of any capacity constraint.